 Sydney to Brisbane Road Trip

-One of the first famous places for a stop is the Hawkesbury River, which flows into Broken Bay and is fenced by three national parks.
-If you don't have much time to spend, make sure to visit Ku-Ring-Gai Chase which is the most popular – plenty of lovely walks and interesting Aboriginal paintings you can see at different sites.
-Or there's always a spot of fishing and sailing at Broken Bay itself.
+One of the first famous stops is the mighty Hawkesbury River, fenced by three national parks flowing into the scenic Broken Bay.
+If you have limited time to spend in the area, try to visit Ku-Ring-Gai Chase, one of the most popular parks in the region, full of lovely walks and interesting Aboriginal paintings.
+Fishing and sailing are popular activities at Broken Bay itself.

-An hours drive away from Newcastle is Port Stephens.
-You can experience dolphin spotting here.
-A population of bottle-nosed dolphins play near the coast.
-There are charter vessels available.
+An hours drive from Newcastle is Port Stephens.
+See if you can spot a dolphin here, with a population of bottle-nosed dolphins often lingering near the coast.
+There are also charter vessels available.
 Further along the highway you can enjoy towns like Port Macquarie and Nambucca Heads, as well as visiting the Big Banana at Coffs Harbour.